bedrocklinux/bedrocklinux-website/markdown/introduction.md

 The files distributed by the ~+Bedrock Linux~x project are primarily glue for components from other Linux distributions.
-Some, such as the hijack installer and `strat` command, are user facing.
+Some, such as the hijack installer and `strat` command, are user-facing.
 Others, such as `crossfs`, operate largely behind the scenes to make as much as possible "just work."  ~+Bedrock~x also provides some quality of life utilities for managing a system composed of components from multiple other distros such as `brl fetch` and `pmm`.